-There have been no changes to our critical accounting policies during the three months ended October 31, 2022.
-Critical accounting policies and the significant accounting estimates made in accordance with such policies are regularly discussed with the Audit Committee of the Company's board of directors.
-Those policies are discussed under "Critical Accounting Policies" in our "Management's Discussion and Analysis of the Financial Condition and Results of Operations" included in Item 7, as well as Note 2 to our consolidated financial statements thereto, included in our Annual Report on Form 10-K, filed with the Commission on August 15, 2022.
+There have been no changes to our critical accounting policies during the three months ended January 31, 2023.
+Critical accounting policies and the significant accounting estimates made in accordance with such policies are regularly discussed with the Audit Committee of the Company's Board.
+Those policies are discussed under "Critical Accounting Policies" in our "Management's Discussion and Analysis of the Financial Condition and Results of Operations" included in Item 7, as well as Note 2 to our consolidated financial statements thereto, included in our Annual Report on Form 10-K for the year ended April 30, 2022, filed with the Commission on August 15, 2022 and amended on August 29, 2022.